-So how does it differ from JIRA Service Desk?
-Though it features a simple user interface, customers seem to find the admin section quite confusing and not very user friendly.
-As far as pricing goes, Zendesk may be cheaper initially; however, JIRA Service Desk is free for open source projects.
-JIRA Service Desk also offers a lot more customizability, including roles, permissions, issue types, status, workflow, reports.
+So how does it differ from Jira Service Desk?
+Though it features a simple user interface, customers seem to find the admin section quite confusing and not very user-friendly.
+As far as pricing goes, Zendesk may be cheaper initially; however, Jira Service Desk is free for open source projects.
+Jira Service Desk also offers a lot more customisability, including roles, permissions, issue types, status, workflow, reports.

 Zendesk’s strengths are two-way communication while JIRA’s strengths are multiple activity feeds at project, team, issue, and user levels, and assessment/reporting tools.